trotelalexandre/clean-that-system/README.md

 ### Options

 - `--dryRun`: Inspect everything without making any changes (because sometimes we just want to know, right?).
-- `--backup`: Back up your browser cache before cleaning, because we know you’re sentimental about your web history. 😅

 ## How it works